How to Understand the Difference Between Furloughs and Layoffs

 - Employees aren’t always able to collect unemployment to cover lost pay.

 The purpose of a furlough is to reduce business costs while keeping your employees in a job.
-This is done either to divert funds elsewhere or to avoid critical spending during a period of closure.
+This is either to divert funds elsewhere or to avoid critical spending during a period of closure.

 Laws for furloughing employees can vary by state, so you should work with your company’s legal counsel to ensure you are handling the situation appropriately.